dan-zeman/UD_Estonian-EDT/README.md

   pp. 285–291, ISBN 978-3-9809183-9-8, Tübingen, Germany.

 * Kadri Muischnek, Kaili Müürisep and Tiina Puolakainen 2016.
 Estonian Dependency Treebank: from Constraint Grammar tagset to Universal Dependencies. - Proceedings of LREC 2016.

+## Changelog

+* UD v1.2 contained Arborest, a much smaller and older VISL-style treebank.
+It has been re-annotated and added to EDT for UD v1.3.

 === Machine-readable metadata =================================================
 Documentation status: stub